The MCPA does NOT sell or purchase medical cannabis

 Q: When can I get my Medical Cannabis Registry ID card?

-A: After you have seen and been certified by a credentialed and approved medical cannabis practitioner in Mississippi (link: see our practitioner page) you may apply for your medical cannabis registry ID card through the MSDH Medical Cannabis Program Portal.
+A: After you have seen and been certified by a credentialed and approved medical cannabis practitioner in Mississippi with a debilitating medical condition (see our practitioner page) you may apply for your medical cannabis registry ID card through the MSDH Medical Cannabis Program Portal.
 (Click here)

 ———–